kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 ## Continuous (MLOps)
-This section is concerned with all those aspects that are repetitive in their nature.
-This
+This section is concerned with all those aspects that are repetitive in their nature and help deliver and maintain a ML-based solution.
 <details>
 <summary>Expand ⬇️</summary>
 <br>